DFgraphics/Afro-Graphics/README.md

 ________________________________________
 This graphics pack requires the "SDL Windows", Mac, or Linux version of Dwarf Fortress.

-Additionally, the creature graphics of this graphics pack (located in the /raw/graphics/ folder) require one of the above versions from v0.31.05 or later.
+Additionally, the main tilesets (located in the /data/art/ folder) need one of the above versions from v0.31.04 or later, and the creature graphics (located in the /raw/graphics/ folder) require one of the above versions from v0.31.05 or later.

 Most critically, the raw data objects (located in the /raw/objects/ folder) are only